-Chobham Manor is an award-winning residential development in East London’s Queen Elizabeth Olympic Park, with 75% of the housing dedicated to 3-bedroom family homes.
+Chobham Manor is our RIBA award-winning residential development in East London’s Queen Elizabeth Olympic Park, with 75% of the housing dedicated to 3-bedroom family homes.
 A decade in the making, Chobham Manor has transformed the park into a thriving new neighbourhood.

 - Location London, UK